 - I have carried out a thorough risk assessment of all of the services which I offer and am confident that I can continue to provide these safely.

 - For your safety and to maintain social distancing, I would ask that you attend your appointment as close to the appointment time as possible and that you come alone.
 Please do not turn up early as this may mean that you come into contact with other clients who are just leaving.
 To minimise risk, children must not attend appointments with you.

 - For weddings, appointments on location and group bookings, I will set up in as quiet an area as possible or ideally in a separate room if there is one available, away from clients and other professionals working on the day.
 Clients will be asked to come individually for their makeup at their scheduled time, which will be clearly advised.
 To maintain social distancing, observers or others present who are not having makeup on the day, will not be permitted.

 - On your arrival, before entering the Studio (or before starting your makeup if at a location booking) your temperature will be checked with a non-contact infrared thermometer.
 As this is one of the common symptoms of Coronavirus, if an increased temperature is detected then unfortunately I will be unable to proceed with your booking at that time.
-A minimum of 14 days must have elapsed before an appointment can be rescheduled.
+A minimum of 10 full days must have elapsed before an appointment can be rescheduled.

 - I understand the importance of hand hygiene and will ensure that I have washed my hands thoroughly in accordance with NHS recommendations just before you arrive.

 - I have increased the frequency of cleaning in the Studio including making sure that common surfaces, toilets door handles etc. are wiped clean using disinfectant products between each client.

 - I have reduced the number of appointments available each day, to allow more preparation time in between each client.